 Intravenous injections must be accompanied by monitoring the heart rate or electrocardiogram, as bradycardia with vasodilation or arrhythmia can occur when calcium is administered too quickly.

 Plasma levels and urinary calcium excretion should be controlled when high doses of parenteral calcium are administered.
 Calcium salts are irritating.
 The infusion site should be monitored regularly to ensure that an extravasation injury has not occurred.

-Patients receiving calcium salts should be carefully monitored to ensure the correct calcium balance is maintained without tissue deposition.
-High intake of vitamin D should be avoided.
+Patients receiving calcium salts should be carefully monitored to maintain the correct calcium balance without tissue deposition.
+A high intake of vitamin D should be avoided.

 Interaction with other medicinal products and other forms of interaction

-The effects of digoxin and other cardiac glycosides can be potentiated by calcium, which can result in serious toxicity.
+The effects of digoxin and other cardiac glycosides can be potentiated by calcium, resulting in severe toxicity.
 Therefore, intravenous administration of calcium preparations to patients receiving cardiac glycosides is contraindicated.

 Calcium and magnesium mutually antagonize their effects.